RedElastic/reactive-stock-trader/ISSUES.md

 Caution: be careful not to reference the initial state in a behaviour in a command, for example, but instead use the state() method.
 It may be best to split all command/event handlers out as separate methods from the behaviour defining method to ensure that the initial state passed to the behaviour method (used in the newBehaviorBuilder) is not referenced.

+# Java issues
+- Choice between all arguments constructor or builder.
+Without named parameters the former can be error prone when there are multiple parameters with the same type (e.g. String).
+The builder option suffers from incomplete initialization, which can only resolved at runtime through @NonNull annotations.
+In short we need to either consign ourselves to being open to transposition errors (e.g. swapping the order of orderId and portfolioId), or incomplete initialization.
+Wrappers for these could help, but may be very cumbersome in Java and with serde.